Ladvien/ladvien.github.io/_posts/2019-10-31-generating-lego-training-data-cnn.md

 I asked if he would be OK with me ordering some RAMPs boards and programming them to synchronize with the PiCamera.
 I figured, it would probably be better for reproducibility if we had solid hardware, with custom firmware and software.

-After a few hours of coding over a couple of weeks I was able to put write code to control the RAMPs from a Python script from either the Raspberry Pi or a desktop computer.
+After a few hours of coding over a couple of weeks I was able to control the RAMPs within a Python script from either the Raspberry Pi or a desktop computer.

 * [Turn Table Controller Code](https://github.com/Ladvien/lego_sorter/tree/master/turn_table)